 Comedians usually have to audition to get performance jobs in comedy clubs or related entertainment venues.
 After being hired, they generally sign contracts and agree to a certain number of performances.
 Working comedians may have to travel extensively to get from one performance to the next.
 Comedians just starting out might not perform enough gigs to make a living, which means they may have to work additional jobs while they market their comedy acts.

 While there are no formal certificate or degree programs for aspiring comedians, it's possible to take continuing education or non-credit classes related to comedy and improv acting at some colleges.
 These courses provide training in writing jokes, developing comedic styles, and creating on-stage personas, and they typically emphasize active student participation.
 Some classes also offer business training related to working in the comedy industry.
 For example, some classes teach students about the audition process and how to book performances.

 Nearly all comedy classes offer students the opportunity to perform in front of others.
 Many classes require students to perform several times throughout the semester as a way to help students get over stage fright and build confidence.
 Through mandatory performances, students also learn how to work with different audiences and how to handle hecklers.

 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for actors (including comedians) were predicted to increase just 4% from 2010-2020, which is slower than average.
-In May 2012, the BLS reported that actors, including comedians, earned an average hourly wage of $35.97.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for actors, including comedians, were predicted to increase just 4% from 2012-2022, which is slower than average.
+In May 2013, the BLS reported that actors earned a median hourly wage of $22.15.